 I appreciate the time you took to discuss [topic], and I look forward to continuing to learn from you in the future.
 Thank you for your mentorship and support.

-Thank-You Note after Meeting with a Potential Client
+What to Write in a Thank-You Note after Meeting with a Potential Client

 Thank you for taking the time to meet with me today to discuss your [product/service].
 It was great to hear more about your needs and goals, and I appreciate the opportunity to learn more about how we can help.